 Gardening in the South

 If you live in zones USDA Hardiness Zones 7 through 9 or if you live in the South (Louisiana, Mississippi, Alabama, Georgia, the Carolina, Tennessee and southern Virginia), then this guide is for you.
-Subscribe and get the PDF to work on your garden with month-by-month tasks and helpful tricks and tips.
+Subscribe and get the PDF with month-by-month gardening tasks and helpful tricks and tips.

 We’ll go through each season and month to see what you should be working on and what lies ahead in your garden.
 With a rock solid plan in place you can have a fulfilling and productive garden all year round.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 December, January and February are usually a very quiet time in the garden.
 This is not the case in the South.
 In fact, many of the cool season crops such as brassicas do best at this time.
 Another benefit to the south is the ground rarely freezes thus is malleable for planting these during this time.
 Also, it is time to add perennials such as fruit trees.
 This is also the best time to build a raised bed, find out how to do it.
 Make your gardening plans now!

 December – plant fruit trees, cover garden beds in mulch, weed around areas where cool season veggies are growing, collect leaves for compost

 January – finalize plan for spring garden, order seeds, begin cool season plants indoors

 February – plant cool season veggies directly in the ground, such as carrots and beets, mulch well, and finished compost to all beds